Australian father and son electrocuted while fixing pool pump: Reports

 The boy died when he stepped into a puddle, the report added.

-A water leak along the electric cables had caused the two to be electrocuted, according to local reports.
+A water leak along the electric cables had caused the father and son to be electrocuted, according to local reports.

 It was the British-born Australian's four-year-old son, Justin, who alerted security guards.